sufftea/hyper_router/README.md

 ### ShellRoute

-arguments:
+Use `ShellRoute` to create a bottom navigation bar or similar persistent UI elements that house multiple routes.

+**Arguments:**
 - `shellBuilder`: the screen that wraps the child route and displays the tab bar.
 - `tabs`: the routes that will be displayed inside the shell.

-The shell is provided with a `ShellController`.
-You can use it to switch between the tabs (`setTabIndex(index)`) and get the current tab index (`tabIndex`).
-The tab indexes are their indexes in the `tabs` field.
-Alternatively, it's still possible to navigate to the tabs the regular way by using `navigate`.
+The shell builder is provided with a `ShellController`.

+**Using the `ShellController`:**
+- `setTabIndex(index)`: Switch to the tab at the specified index.
+- `tabIndex`: Get the index of the currently active tab.

-Internally, `ShellRoute` also has a key associated with it that stores the state of each tab.
+> Btw: Internally, `ShellRoute`, like `ValueRoute`, also has a `RouteValue` associated with it that contains the state of each tab.

 Example:
 ```dart
 import 'package:flutter/material.dart';
 import 'package:hyper_router/hyper_router.dart';

 class TabsShell extends StatelessWidget {
   const TabsShell({